Did you know your chance of attracting traffic to your stand could be only around 3 seconds long?

 2 – Let there be light

-Light, in this case combined with height, plays an essential role in both Sage stands, increasing their power to command attention across the hall.
+Light, often combined with height, can play an essential role in increasing the stand’s power to command attention across the hall.

-3 – Give your audience the opportunity to shine
+3 – Give your audience the opportunity to shine, and learn

-Want to see why we gave shoppers a golden toilet and asked them to ‘sit on the throne’?
-Have a look here.
+In another example, to support United Utilities with their #3PPromise campaign, we gave shoppers a golden toilet and asked them to ‘sit on the throne’

 4 – Who doesn’t love a freebie?